lucidsheep/honeycomb/README.md

 - The ultimate end-game for Honeycomb is an all-in-one solution for streaming KQ, cutting OBS out of the equation.
 That would be a significant undertaking, though.
 #### How do you determine which players show up on the post-game player cards?
 - I have a proprietary algorithm that evaluates player actions and awards or takes away points for game actions.
 The top four scoring players are shown in the post-game.
 - On the app version, [WPA](https://en.wikipedia.org/wiki/Win_probability_added) (win probability added) is also factored in using the Win Prediction feature.
-So an action that swings the prediction strongly for (or against) your team will factor into top player analysis.
+An action that swings the prediction strongly for (or against) a team will factor into top player analysis.

 #### Speaking of which, how does win prediction work?
 - Win prediction (aka KQuity) is a game prediction model [created by Rob Neuhaus](https://github.com/rrenaud/KQuity).
 It combines multiple vectors from game data (such as berries deposited, snail position, queen lives, and warriors up) across thousands of recorded HiveMind games to come up with an estimate of which team is currently winning.
-- In other words, it takes the current game state and compares it to similar situations within its library of millions of game states, and takes the average of which teams ended up winning in those similar games to create a prediction percentage.
+- In other words, it looks at the current game state and compares it to similar situations within its library of millions of game states, and takes the average of which teams ended up winning in those similar games to create a prediction percentage.
 #### What is a snail meter?
 What is a snail length?
 What is a snail?
 - A Snail meter is the distance a snail moves when a normal drone moves it for one second (approximately `20.896215463` pixels).
 A snail length is the same thing as a snail meter, we just have inconsistent naming.
 - The snail holds great power.
 It may or may not be the reincarnation of a vengeful god.
 For more info, please watch: [Killer Queen Lore](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 #### I want to contribute!
 I want to send you money!
 - [Please do contribute!](https://github.com/lucidsheep/honeycomb) The project is written in C# and uses Unity 2021.2 LTS.
 The code is poorly documented, so please contact me if you need any guidance or would like to submit a pull request.
 - This is a passion project and I'm not taking donations.
-Please direct any of your money to [keeping the HiveMind servers running](https://www.patreon.com/kqhivemind/posts), this project would not be possible without the incredible work that goes into it and its very generous APIs.
+Please direct your money to [keeping the HiveMind servers running](https://www.patreon.com/kqhivemind/posts), this project would not be possible without the incredible work that goes into it and its very generous APIs.
 - I will, however, always accept a drink.
 I'd love to chat with you at a KQ event soon!

 #### Who are you, anyway?